fossas/spectrometer/docs/strategies/gradle.md

 #### Subprojects

-_Subprojects_ are used when you have multiple "projects" in a single Gradle build (e.g. having multiple projects in a single repository managed by a single `build.gradle`).
+_Subprojects_ are used when you have multiple "projects" in a single Gradle build (e.g. having multiple projects in a single repository managed by with single `settings.gradle` and one or more `build.gradle` files).
 Gradle calls these "multi-projects".
 Gradle multi-projects have one root project, and one or more subprojects.

 A single subproject roughly corresponds to a single set of outputs.
 Hence, we treat subprojects as separate analysis targets.